Keep labels and stickers stored properly for better application and adhesion

 Store labels at the proper temperature

-First and foremost, when storing and organizing your labels and stickers they should always be at room temperature in a cool, dry environment.
+First, when storing and organizing your labels and stickers they should always be at room temperature in a cool, dry environment.
 Whether on sheets or rolls, your labels can be affected by different weather and air temperatures.
 Humidity and moisture are your worst enemies.
 Damp labels can curl or peel.
 It can also cause the liner to stick to the labels beneath it when sheets are stacked or on rolls.

 Keep these tips in mind when storing your labels or stickers: